Jennifer specializes in articles about horse training, care, and purchasing.

 For this reason, most domestic horses have their tails trimmed.
 There are two fashions in trimming, and the correct one is discipline-specific.

-One is to 'bang' the tail, which is commonly used in dressage and is by far the preferred style for all show horses in England.
+One is to "bang" the tail, which is commonly used in dressage and is by far the preferred style for all show horses in England.
 This actually requires two people.
-One person lifts the horse's tail slightly—a stationary horse carries its tail flat against its hindquarters, whilst when moving it lifts it slightly.
+One person lifts the horse's tail slightly—a stationary horse carries its tail flat against its hindquarters, while when moving, it lifts it slightly.
 The second person then puts their hand around the tail with the bottom of the hand at the desired length and then uses clippers or shears to trim the tail.
 The length varies according to breed and discipline.
 Quarter Horses, for example, tend to wear their tails shorter than Arabians.

-The second method gives a more natural looking tail and is popular in hunters and jumpers in the US.
+The second method gives a more natural-looking tail and is popular with hunters and jumpers in the US.
 Again, an assistant should lift the tail slightly.
 This time, the trimmer will simply even off each hair, cutting the ones on the outside of the tail slightly shorter.
 The goal is for the tail not to look trimmed at all.

 Before trimming, it's best to find out what judges in your area prefer.

 Pulling is used to thin the hair on the dock.
 A pulled tail generally cannot then be braided.
 When pulling a tail, the hair on either side of the dock is carefully plucked using a comb, avoiding the longer hairs and the center of the tail.
 I don't personally recommend pulling tails because it's easy to ruin your horse's tail that way—and it takes weeks to grow back.

 Many people become obsessed with their horse's tail and do all kinds of things to keep it in good condition.